-To report concerns of improper activity. contact your immediate supervisor or your supervisor's manager, or as directed by this Manual.
-If it would be inappropriate to report concerns to your supervisor or your supervisor's manager (for example, when the conduct involves those individuals), contact one of the individuals indicated in the respective section of the Manual or the General Counsel.
+To report concerns of improper activity, contact your immediate supervisor or your supervisor's manager.
+If it would be inappropriate to report concerns to your supervisor or your supervisor's manager (for example, when the conduct involves those individuals), contact one of the individuals indicated in the respective section of the Manual or the General Counsel, Chief Compliance Officer/ Compliance Counsel, or the Director of Internal Audit.
 These individuals will treat all reports confidentially.